 HRL Laboratories, a research and development laboratory that specializes in advancing ultra-high-performance circuitry, robust computing and communications, automated data extraction, and innovative architected materials.
 HRL’s quantum efforts include investigating spin-based semiconductor qubits as well as interfaces between qubits and photons.

 Quantum Opus, which develops novel products and services to enable researchers to make single-photon measurements with unmatched sensitivity, speed and precision.
-Quantum Opus may support the CQE community through student internships programs and research exchange.
+Quantum Opus will support the CQE community through a student internship program and research exchange.

 Become a Corporate Partner

 The CQE works with each corporate partner to develop individually-tailored engagements that fulfill scientific, educational, and industry needs.
 To learn more about the partners program, contact firstname.lastname@example.org